What are ‘Technical Limits’ in grid connections?

 How will ‘Technical Limits’ be implemented?

-There will also be a requirement for customers and DNOs to provide visibility and control of distribution generation connecting under Technical Limits to NGESO.
-This will be done via links between the DNO and NGESO control systems.
+There will also be a requirement for customers and DNOs to provide visibility and control of distribution generation connecting under Technical Limits to NESO.
+This will be done via links between the DNO and NESO control systems.

-Technical Limits will only be rolled out at GSPs which meet the criteria for each of the phases of the roll-out:
+Technical Limits is being rolled out at GSPs which meet the criteria for each of the phases of the roll-out:

 • Phase 1a.
 Transmission Thermal Enabling Works must be required at the GSP, with no fault level works.
 It will be a single user GSP, with customers with long connection timescales.